lelanthran/rotsit/README.md

 improper issue tracker this also wouldn't be it (If you find an _improper_ issue tracker please let me know - I'd love to see what that looks like).

-This is a simple issue tracker that uses a plain-text database to store issues in a manner that a source control system such as Git or SVN can track.
+This is a _simple_ issue tracker.
+It uses a plain-text database to store issues in a manner that a source control system such as Git or SVN can track.
 **RotSIT** was tested on Linux and Windows.
 It uses a rather idiosyncratic build process that works on both OSes (and was briefly tested on one of the